 Have a look at conveyancing to find out more about the buying and selling process.
 Alternatively go to the Landlords Bible for detailed explanations of all aspects of residential property investment.

 One of the problems with selling property is that it often gives rise to a large capital gain for a landlord.
-For more details about this go to the section on tax.
+For more details about this go to the section on capital gains tax on a rental property.
 If a landlord is selling and wondering what to do with the funds they release have a look at section on investment for alternative homes for your hard earned cash.

 FORMS FOR LETTING PROPERTY